Intake: September only

 If you would like to arrange an individual appointment to discuss this programme please email firstname.lastname@example.org

-Induction to The Finance & Investments course starts with an induction programme, mainly dedicated to a refresher course of basic financial mathematics, statistics, computing and electronic databases.
+Induction to The Finance & Investment postgraduate course starts with an induction programme, mainly dedicated to a refresher course of basic financial mathematics, statistics, computing and electronic databases.

 All MSc in Finance & Investment students are given the opportunity to attend an international elective in the third term of year one and year two.
-In May 2013 students took part in a Monetary Policy elective delivered in Singapore in partnership with Singapore Management University (SMU).
-Full story.
+In May 2013 and 2014 students took part in a Monetary Policy elective delivered in Singapore in partnership with Singapore Management University (SMU).

 This elective is an important networking opportunity given Singapore's huge financial importance.
 There's a possibility that we could be making money in this region or even working here which is why it's good to get to meet new contacts and exchange information and ideas.